peppe212/Business-Process-Modeling-Internship-Workflow-Analysis/README.md

 2. **Examine Petri Nets**
    Use Petri net analysis tools like **WoPeD** or **ProM** to load the `.pnml` files.
 You can verify soundness, liveness, and other properties yourself.

-3. **Compile the Report**
-   Navigate to `report/` and run `pdflatex main.tex` (or use any LaTeX compiler) to generate the PDF.
-This will produce a detailed explanation of each model and the analysis steps taken.

 ## Key Highlights